Updated: Sep 27

 Organization’s CSR activities are influenced by shareholders, customers, employees, society and the government which is the most influential one.
 It is noteworthy that these CSR activities ultimately influence firms performance.
 In response to stakeholders’ pressure, firms develop some environmentally responsible strategies.
 In doing so, firms face some constraints like non-supporting organizational culture.

 Results have shown a significant indirect impact of CSRP on performance while the direct impact of CSRP over organization performance is not significant.
-Furthermore, CSR practices’ direct impact over commitment is significant.
+Furthermore, CSR practices’ direct impact on commitment is significant.
 However, the direct effect of commitment over organization performance is not significant.
-Serial mediators play their role between stakeholder pressure and organization performance, and also play a role between stakeholder pressure and employee wellbeing.
+Serial mediators play a role between stakeholder pressure and organization performance and also play a role between stakeholder pressure and employee wellbeing.

 For further generalizability of results, similar studies should be conducted in other sectors and countries.